giovanniboscu/continuous-section-field/docs/CSF_Polygon_Geometry_Guide.md

 # CSF Polygon Geometry Guide: `@cell` and `@wall`

-This guide covers the **geometric construction** of tagged polygons in CSF.
+This guide covers the **geometric construction** of tagged polygons in CSF and the thickness rules used by the `@cell` and `@wall` tags.
-It does not describe the underlying torsion calculations - those are documented in the [section analysis reference](https://github.com/giovanniboscu/continuous-section-field/blob/main/docs/sections/sectionfullanalysis.md).
+It does not replace the full section-analysis reference: [section analysis reference](https://github.com/giovanniboscu/continuous-section-field/blob/main/docs/sections/sectionfullanalysis.md).

 ---